victorcarvalhods/bom-dia-imagens-api/README.md

 # Bom Dia Imagens

 This is a project for users to upload and view images.
-Users can register, authenticate, upload images, view their uploaded images, delete their images, and search for images.
+Users can register, authenticate, upload images, view their uploaded images, and search for images.
 Non-registered users can also view images.

 ## Technology Stack